 Adverse selection for life insurance

-For cash-strapped customers facing recession and job loss, it makes sense to stick with term life policies, which can cost only a fraction of permanent policies.
+For cash-strapped customers, it makes sense to stick with term life policies.
+Term life can cost a fraction of permanent policies.

 “Term is relatively inexpensive,” says Catherine Theroux, a spokesperson for LIMRA.
 “To move to a permanent policy, either the premium goes up or the insurance has to come down.”

-Those willing to shop around may also find cheaper options than conversion to a permanent policy, even when there's a conversion credit, because, as people live longer, life insurance rates have come down.
+Those willing to shop around may also find cheaper options than conversion to a permanent policy.
+That’s because when there’s a conversion credit, as people live longer, life insurance rates have decreased.

 “Policyholders in good health are likely to get better rates by shopping for a new policy than converting,” says Theroux.
 That’s particularly true if you’ve stopped smoking and are willing to take a life insurance medical exam.
 (Here’s more on life insurance medical exams.)